 Today, the LCA works in partnership with the Lutheran Church in Malaysia (LCM) and in partnership with the LWF Mekong Mission Forum (MMF) to help to build the theological capacity of the four Lutheran World Federation Churches represented in Myanmar (Evangelical Lutheran Church in Myanmar, Lutheran Church of Myanmar, Mara Evangelical Church in Myanmar and Myanmar Lutheran Church).

 - Short-term scholarships at ALC/LCA for 2014 have been given to Rev Victor VeU of the MEC and Mr Luke Andrew of the LBC.
 In 2012 short-term scholarships were given to Rev Martin LalThangliana (LCM) and Rev James San Aung (MLC).

-- Rev Pa Hmo of MEC is receiving part scholarship funding for his Masters of Theology studies (two years), commenced in June/July 2014, at Trinity Theological College, Singapore.
+- Rev Pa Hmo of MEC (lecturer at Lorrain Theological College) received part scholarship funding for his Masters of Theology studies (2 years) commencing in June/July 2014 at Trinity Theological College, Singapore.

-- The LCA is also providing $7000 to Lutheran Church in Malaysia for support for the theological training program in Lutheran Distinctives offered annually through Lutheran Church in Malaysia to the pastors of the four LWF member churches in Myanmar.
+- Continual provision of $7,000 to Lutheran Church in Malaysia for support for the theological training program in Lutheran Distinctives offered annually through Lutheran Church in Malaysia to the pastors of the 4 LWF member churches in Myanmar.